eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			+ This assumes that the array can be a dynamic array, which is also known as growable array, resizable array, dynamic table, mutable array, or array list.
+	- A record type is a data type that describes a set of variables (i.e., the variable name is the identifier/label of the field) and their values \cite{WikipediaContributors2018a16}.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.